-- WZQH (seen here on Amazon– These gloves are super thick for your safety but still made with comfortable material.
+- WZQH – These gloves are super thick for your safety but still made with comfortable material.
 Comes with wear resistance protection and extra long to cover enough of your forearms.

-- RAPICCA (see the latest price on Amazon here)- These are a similar price point but impressively can handle up to 932 degrees Fahrenheit of flames in case you make a mistake (but hopefully not).
+- RAPICCA – These are a similar price point but impressively can handle up to 932 degrees Fahrenheit of flames in case you make a mistake (but hopefully not).
 Impressively offers four layers of protection.

-- Lincoln Electric (we like these a lot and can be seen on Amazon here)- Although they do not seem to be for 100% of the welding machines out there, they will give you a lot more dexterity for those tough welding symbol- described jobs.
+- Lincoln Electric (we like these a lot)- Although they do not seem to be for 100% of the welding jobs out there, they will give you a lot more dexterity for those tough welding jobs.

 3. Weld on a Safe Surface